ningninger/hospital-management-system/docs/address.md

-## class `address`:
+## class `Address`:
 ___
-the class `address` is made to be able to perform the following tasks:
+the class `Address` is made to be able to perform the following tasks:
 - take addresses as inputs,
 - convert them to a string (of a specified format) and return the string to be saved in `*.csv` files &
-- read the same strings to generate back the initially input address and output it.
+- read the same strings to generate back the initially input Address and output it.

 ___
 ### fields:
-the class `address` has the following fields as its private members;
+the class `Address` has the following fields as its private members;
 ```cpp
     string line1, line2;
     string city;